×

 • Catalan is spoken as a national language in: Andorra, France, Italy, Spain.

 You will also get to know the continents where Dutch and Catalan speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Catalan language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Catalan language is 32.
 Find all the information about these languages on Dutch and Catalan.

 Dutch and Catalan Language History